QUOTES-Tennis-Quotes from day three of the Australian Open | Sports-Games

 * "It feels right, it feels like my living room here.
 It's only I'm not sitting on a couch."
 Novak Djokovic on playing at Rod Laver Arena. * "Right now, I feel like I'm dying."
 Marton Fucsovics on having to play a second consecutive five-setter to reach the third round.

-* "In the first 10 years I was staying mostly in the hotel room and tennis court, like a quarantine.
+* "It usually happens when I'm in the airplane - I have this dream where I'm hitting a backhand rally with someone and I hit the backhand into the net.
+And I wake up.
+So then I wakeup hitting the backhand and the person next to me on the airplane is so scared."
+Naomi Osaka, when asked about her worst tennis-related nightmare. * "In the first 10 years I was staying mostly in the hotel room and tennis court, like a quarantine.
 So after I (started) working with (coach) Paul McNamee, we enjoy a lot off the court as well.
 We go to shopping together and we find a nice restaurant and the result has been very good."
-Hsieh Su-wei on enjoying the latter half of her career. * "When I stepped on the court and we had crowd, even if it's against me, just to have crowd, I was already excited."
-Garbine Muguruza on playing with fans back in the stadium for the first time since the COVID-19 pandemic last year.
+Hsieh Su-wei on enjoying the latter half of her career.

-* "Australia and the Australian government did such a good job with containing the virus.
-So there is hope.
-If Australia can do it, then the whole world can."
-Bianca Andreescu on the prospect of having fans in attendance for the rest of the tournaments in 2021. * "It's tough to hang with this guy, running left and right, just wasting energy."
-Dominik Koepfer on struggling to keep up with Dominic Thiem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)